sisinflab-swot/cowl/docs/howto/index.rst

 Before making any API call, you **must** invoke :func:`cowl_init()`, which is needed in order to initialize the library's internal state.
-Calling API members without initializing the API is undefined behavior.
+Calling any API function before initializing the API is undefined behavior.

 Ontology deserialization
 ------------------------